Conversation Tour Info

 The Artist as Culture Producer: Living and Sustaining a Creative Life

 An extensive, ongoing schedule of programming is supporting the book’s publication throughout 2017 through Spring 2018.
 Building upon the success of the previous 62-stop book tour that supported Sharon’s first publication, Living and Sustaining a Creative Life: Essays by 40 Working Artists, we are inviting expansive conversations from important stakeholders in each community.

-Common topics discussed on the book tour include:
+Common topics discussed on the conversation tour include:

 - how artists extend their practices outside of their studios.